quii/go-specs-greet/README.md

 This is a follow up to [Intro to acceptance tests](https://quii.gitbook.io/learn-go-with-tests/testing-fundamentals/intro-to-acceptance-tests)

+When written well, acceptance tests are an important part of a systems test suite.
+They can be used at different abstraction layers to give yourself confidence that your system works how you need it to.

 ## Ideas / things left to write about

 - Discuss Dave Farleys acceptance test youtube vid, and reference gopherconuk talk by Riya and I
 - Don't write an acceptance test for everything, reference the test pyramid again
   - Adding language switch would demand a change in the spec as we're changing the API of the system
   - Subsequent languages should be done via unit tests